bitol-io/open-data-contract-standard/docs/README.md

 ## Pricing
 This section covers pricing when you bill your customer for using this data product.
-Pricing is experimental in v2.1.1 of the data contract.

 ### Example